 You have all heard of Y Mountain or the Murdock Canal Trail or the trail to Timpanogos Cave.
-But the fact is, there are lots of trails around Utah County ranging from easy family hikes to more difficult trails for the outdoors enthusiast.
+But usually those are quite crowded because they are more well known.
+There are lots of trails around Utah County ranging from easy family hikes to more difficult trails for the outdoors enthusiast that are less known.
 This spring and summer, instead of heading to one of the more popular trails, try these lesser known but equally amazing hikes!

 Instead of the Utah Lake Parkway, try... the Payson Lake Trail